wangbingnan136/Multimodal-Toolkit/README.md

 Bert Base Multilingual Uncased | gating_on_cat_and_num_feats_then_sum | **0.275** | 0.375
 Bert Base Multilingual Uncased | weighted_feature_sum_on_transformer_cat_and_numerical_feats | 0.266 | **0.380**

+# Bug fixed in 2021-06-02

 Fix the problem caused by the version of transformers,the multimodal-toolkit can now work with the latest transformers.

+# TODO
+Improve the category embedding,the original implementation use one hot to transformer the category into numerical,which may leads to the memory error when a category feature has a lot of categories.